-- 22.1 Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 96% full details of the school's absence levels can be found on the school website. - 22.2 This policy will be reviewed annually by the headteacher.
-The next scheduled review date for this policy is Sept 2025. - 22.3 Any changes made to this policy will be communicated to all relevant stakeholders.
+- 21.1 Attendance and punctuality will be monitored throughout the year.
+The school's attendance target is 96% full details of the school's absence levels can be found on the school website. - 21.2 This policy will be reviewed annually by the Trust. - 21.3 Any changes made to this policy will be communicated to all relevant stakeholders.

+Appendix I

-Appendix I Attendance Monitoring Procedures
+Attendance Monitoring Procedures